The Resurrection Explained

 38 But God giveth it a body as it hath pleased him, and to every seed his own body.

-And herein we are met with another fact about the resurrection – God is the one who gives to the seed that is sown its own body to come – its formation, its growth, if you will, its glory
+And herein we are met with another fact about the resurrection – God is the one who gives to the seed that is sown its own body to come – its formation, its growth, if you will, its glory.

 So, let’s step back to the analogy – a farmer plants ten corn kernels.
 He waters and waits.
 Waits on what?
 For the kernel to die, germinate and produce a corn stalk.
+It is God that gives that corn stalk its dimensions, health, growth and glory.
+Some stalks are tall and powerful and glorious.
+Others are diminutive, diseased, and of lesser stature.
+The farmer cannot change the status, neither can the seed itself – the growth and stature are in the hands of God.
+And so, it is with the resurrection of Man.

-In this case, Paul’s use of the term body (in reference to the plant) seems to speak to the full spectrum – the roots, stalk, the blade, the ears, those pesky corn thread things, and the new bounty of kernals themselves.
+In this case, Paul’s use of the term body (in reference to the plant) seems to speak to the full spectrum – the roots, stalk, the blade, the ears, those pesky corn thread things, and the new bounty of kernels themselves.

+Of this is determined by God through various means – and so it would be with each resurrected body God would give every individual person.
+It would all be predicated on God and Paul adds, “As it hath pleased him.”
 As He chooses – by his arrangement and agency.
 In the raising of plants from kernels that have died, God also (in the resurrection of Man) acts according to his own pleasure, in the formation of each.

+Paul adds to this: “And to every seed his own body.”
+Remember, he is teaching on the resurrection of the dead human.
+This is the point of everything that he says here.
 So, apparently the seeds that are human on earth will correlate to the resurrected body God will give in the hereafter.
 A dog seed died and buried will not receive a resurrected cat body and a woman will not get the resurrected body of an owl.
+Every seed his own body, is what Paul says.

 Remember, Paul proffered some of the questions men would ask about the resurrection, including:

-• how are the dead raised up?
+- how are the dead raised up?

-• and with what body do they come?
+- and with what body do they come?

+The response here seems to be answering the second query, and with what body do they come.
+Having said, “and to every seed its own body,” Paul now, in my opinion, begins to speak to those BODIES that will be given by God at the resurrection.
 I do not think that he is speaking to species differentiation here that exist in the differing bodies prior to death but is now striving to teach about the various types of resurrections Man will experience at the hand of God.

 Remember, he is teaching us about the Resurrection of Man – this is his point and purpose – and he draws from anything that his reader would comprehend as a means to help explain what this resurrection would be like.
+And so he begins to describe AGAIN what the resurrection of Man will be like by saying:

 Stepping back from Mormon rhetoric which uses these words to describe Kingdoms (called the Celestial and the Terrestrial and the Telestial – which was made up and tossed in to this teaching by Joseph Smith, the founder) Paul is simply saying that there are bodies that exist in heaven (celestial) and bodies that exist on earth (Terrestrial – as in, Terra Firma).
+That is ALL that he is saying.
+Celestial refers to heavenly things – in this case, bodies or heavenly forms – and Terrestrial refer to the bodies that inhabit this world.
+Paul

 41 There is one glory of the sun, and another glory of the moon, and another glory of the stars: for one star differeth from another star in glory.

-• “What you sow (in the resurrection) does not come to life unless it dies.”
+- “What you sow (in the resurrection) does not come to life unless it dies.”

-• “But that which is planted is NOT the body of what will be”
+- “But that which is planted is NOT the body of what will be.”

-• But God will give the seed a body as it hath pleased him
+- But God will give the seed a body as it hath pleased him.

-• That to every seed will God give its own body.
+- That to every seed will God give its own body.

-This is not often addressed folks, that there are resurrections among people – even believers – which will differ in glory, and it is to this fact that Paul described hoping to “attain to (what he called, the Out- resurrection” and to the writer of Hebrews writing about characters in the Old Testament wanting to receive “better resurrections.”
+In other words, these bodies differ from each other in the glory they possess.
+This aspect of resurrection is not often addressed.
+Paul describes hoping to "attain to (what he called, the Out-resurrection," and the writer of Hebrews writes about characters in the Old Testament wanting to receive "better resurrections."

 42 So also is the resurrection of the dead.

-“The dead will be raised analogously to the things I have provided here,” he seems to be saying.
-In the way a seed is sown, buried, dies and brings forth an all-together different plant, in differences between earthly bodies and heavenly, and in difference in GLORY of celestial planets . . .
+This has been his topic all along—the resurrection of the dead.
+As he explains, “The dead will be raised analogously to the things I have provided here.”
+In the way a seed is sown, buried, dies, and brings forth a different plant—along with differences between earthly and heavenly bodies and in the glory of celestial planets—so also is the resurrection of the dead.

+of the dead then I have ever heard from the mouths of Christians, which is typically that they are saved, that they have been born-again, that they are going to escape hell forever and enter heaven and be resurrected!
 This is good news.
 But it is limited news, and fails to address a very meaningful and important piece of information that is constantly overlooked – there is a resurrection waiting that will be awarded by God to every person, and will be eternally born, and the resurrected states all receive will differ one from another.

 (long beat)

+Because I am convinced by scripture that hell has been beaten and that all are reconciled to God through the victorious work of Christ, I am frequently maligned.
 But I malign right back with the failure of teachers introducing and teaching the biblical fact that there are eternal ramifications to the lives believers choose to live here, which to me may lead to as hellish an existence as the fires that are so often described.
+In my estimation the only way to at least mitigate the pain of the fact that there are eternal resurrectional differences awaiting all is for Christians to at least be AWARE that this is a biblical reality.

-So, after admitting that the resurrection is just like the examples he has given, Paul returns to the resurrection itself and delivers a series of short phrases to assist in our understand of it, saying:
+So, after admitting that the resurrection is just like the examples he has given, Paul returns to the resurrection itself and delivers a series of short phrases to assist in our understanding of it, saying:

 So, let’s plot these descriptions on the board.
 Ready?
 I am going to describe them in terms of ORIGINATION (how the resurrection begins) and the DESTINATION (how it ultimately ends).
+Okay?

 ORIGINATION DESTINATION

-• It is “sown in corruption” “It is raised in incorruption
+- It is “sown in corruption” “It is raised in incorruption”

-2. It is “sown in dishonor” “it is raised in glory
+- 2. It is “sown in dishonor” “it is raised in glory”

-3. It is “sown in weakness” “it is raised in power”
+- 3. It is “sown in weakness” “it is raised in power”

-4. It is “sown a natural body” “it is raised a spiritual body.”
+- 4. It is “sown a natural body” “it is raised a spiritual body.”

 So, he first says at verse 42:

-• It is sown in corruption . . .
+- It is sown in corruption . . .

 The human body, like a seed, is planted or sown in death.
 It must die.
 And in death it sees or experiences corruption, decay, rot.
 It is planted in death.
+Then he adds

+“It is raised in incorruption.”
 Just as a seed is buried and dies but then it rises up to a new and totally different life, so is the resurrection.
 And the resurrected body, the new celestial body of glory will no longer be subject to decay, sickness, disease or death – it will be raised in incorruption.

-On account of sin, disease, decay and death itself there is not much honor in the corpse of a human body.
+43 It is sown in dishonor; it is raised in glory: On account of sinMissing the mark of faith and love—no punishment, just lost growth or peace., disease, decay and death itself there is not much honor in the corpse of a human body.
 And things only get worse.
 That is dishonorable to man and offensive to others.

 But Paul says:

 It is raised in glory – in beauty, in a body far removed from the curse, stripped of all vileness.
 The resurrected is to be praised as that is the definition of the Greek word translated Glory – doxa.
+The former body of death would have no such honor.
+We note that though they are raised in glory that the glory that they possess is different, depending on God.
+Then . . .

-Our fleshly bodies are week and feeble (obviously, they die and corrode and are placed in terra firma graves) but Paul adds that they are “raised in power.”
+“it is sown in weakness; it is raised in power: Our fleshly bodies are week and feeble (obviously, they die and corrode and are placed in terra firma graves) but Paul adds that they are “raised in power.”
+What this means is

 “Who shall change our vile body, that it may be fashioned like unto his glorious body, according to the working whereby he is able even to subdue all things unto himself.”

 In the least, it seems that we can apply Paul’s use of the term dunamis (translated power) to offset the claim that the body buried is full of weakness.
+Perhaps power here means strength or strengths; perhaps it means abilities – we don’t know… yet.
+Finally, Paul adds on last clarification, and it’s an important one as He says:

 (#4 on board)